-- Monitoring disease activity: Rheumatic diseases can be chronic and progressive, meaning they can worsen over time.
+- Monitoring disease activity: Rheumatic diseases can be chronic and progressive, worsening over time.
 Rheumatologists monitor the progression of these diseases and adjust the treatment plan accordingly to manage symptoms and prevent further damage.

 - Performing procedures: Rheumatologists may perform various procedures to help diagnose and treat rheumatic diseases.
-For example, they may use joint aspiration to remove fluid from a joint for analysis or use ultrasound to guide injections of medication into joints or muscles.
+For example, they may use joint aspiration to remove fluid from a joint for analysis or ultrasound to guide medication injections into joints or muscles.

 - Conducting research: Rheumatologists are involved in research to advance the understanding and treatment of rheumatic diseases.
 They conduct clinical trials to test new medications and treatments, and their research may help identify new targets for drug development.

 What Symptoms Does a Rheumatologist Look For?

 Rheumatologists are specialists trained to diagnose and treat musculoskeletal and autoimmune disorders.
 When evaluating patients, they typically look for a range of symptoms that may indicate the presence of these conditions.
 According to Mayo Clinic, some of the most common rheumatology symptoms that a rheumatologist will look for include:

 - Joint pain: Persistent joint pain or tenderness, especially when accompanied by swelling or stiffness, can be a sign of arthritis or other rheumatic conditions.